SarthakJariwala/ezconda/docs/user_guide/create_new_env.md

     - python=3.9
 ```

-Now, throughout the lifecycle of `new-proj` environment and your project, `ezconda` will manage this specifications file and update it as you make changes to the enironment.
+Now, throughout the lifecycle of `new-proj` environment and your project, **EZconda** will manage this specifications file and update it as you make changes to the enironment.

 !!!
+Tip
+    Lock file generation is optional, but recommended for creating reproducible environment builds.

+    You can disable it by passing `--no-lock` option.

+!!!
 Note
-    Lock file generation is optional, but recommended for creating reproducible environment builds.
-    You can disable it by passing `--no-lock` option to the `create` command.
+    You will learn more about lock file later in the docs.

 ## Add channels